olsonjeffery/schemers/README.md

 * Port to a newer version of Rust (waiting for `~str` removal to land)
 * Refactor code layout:
   * It's all one big file with impl plus tests (closing in on a 1,000 line, ewww)
+  * Split the project into lib and bin projects
   * Probably drop tests into their own module so a LOC grep can just hit the impl modules
   * __API Documentation__